Shuronglin/BinAgg/README.md

 ## Features

-Based on algorithms from the paper:
+Based on the method from the paper:

 - **Binning-Aggregation**: Differentially private data binning followed by aggregation and privatization
 - **DP Linear Regression**: Bias-corrected weighted least squares with valid confidence intervals